 What Does a Civil Engineer Do?

 Civil engineering is one of the oldest disciplines in the field of engineering and offers a broad range of design and building opportunities.
 Read on to learn about civil engineers and how their work affects the nation's infrastructure.
-Schools offering Engineering & Technology Management degrees can also be found in these popular choices.

 Many people think of civil engineers as science and math whizzes, but this career also entails imagination and strong problem-solving skills.
 As a civil engineer, you'll design a variety of facilities and structures, such as bridges, roads, tunnels, dams, and sewer systems.
 During the design process, you'll take into consideration building costs, government regulations, geographic limitations, and a multitude of other factors.

 In addition to designing structures, you may also oversee construction projects.
 Civil engineers work closely with other construction professionals, such as architects and contractors, to ensure the project is progressing properly.
 You might survey the site, test ground conditions, and make certain construction materials are maintained.
 Civil engineers also come up with solutions for weather and geological dilemmas.
 After construction is complete, you might be responsible for inspecting, repairing, and maintaining structures.